 Understanding how to identify and track changes in product value can help you make better decisions on how to manage your inventory, so you can stay profitable.

-ShipBob’s integrated fulfillment software helps retailers expand across an international fulfillment network while tracking operations all from one dashboard.
+ShipBob’s integrated fulfilment software helps retailers expand across an international fulfilment network while tracking operations all from one dashboard.
 This way, you can track the flow of inventory throughout the supply chain — from warehouse receiving to returns management.

-You can count on ShipBob’s processes, premium technology, and expertise to help you prevent inventory shrinkage and optimize inventory levels to meet demand and reduce costs.
+You can count on ShipBob’s processes, premium technology, and expertise to help you prevent inventory shrinkage and optimise inventory levels to meet demand and reduce costs.

 “We have access to live inventory management, knowing exactly how many units we have in Texas vs. Chicago vs. New York.
 It not only helps with our overall process in managing and making sure our inventory levels are balanced but also for tax purposes at the end of the year.
 ShipBob simplified the entire process for our accountants and for us.”